joost-morsink/Rest/docs/arch.md

 The most obvious option is to allow javascript to be passed along to the client when a request is made for text/html.
 This is of course also the most platform independent way of doing so.

+Another option is to specifically use JSON and JavaScript in a combination so the client will know how to handle specific aspects of a certain resource type (like, for instance, validation).
+The client would then need a JavaScript runtime environment (or interpreter) to execute this code against (manipulated) resources.

 Extensions could however implement any type of code on demand distribution.

 #### Uniform interface